 Wisdom teeth, also known as third molars, erupt much later than our other permanent teeth.
 They usually come in between the ages of 17 and 25.
 Because they are the last to come in, they can create problems for your existing teeth.
 We may recommend wisdom teeth removal to prevent or correct these issues.
 Learn more about wisdom teeth removal.

 Our wisdom teeth are not the only ones that can create problems.
 Some teeth can become impacted or infected due to eruption issues.
 Dr. Flint may recommend a tooth extraction to help alleviate painful symptoms after other treatments have been exhausted.
+Learn more about extractions.

 Our oral maxillofacial surgeons are trained in all aspects of anesthesia administration.
 This includes experience in all forms of sedation and general anesthesia: airway management, endotracheal intubation, establishing and maintaining intravenous lines, and managing complications and emergencies that may arise during administration.
+Learn more about anesthesia.

 Due to complexities arising out of the head and neck area, a number of pathologic processes can occur.
 These diseases range from small to large lesions and can involve multiple structures in the facial region.
 The treatment of lesions may involve multiple specialties in order to recover.
 We specialize not only at treating these diseases but also in the reconstructive needs of the patient.
 Learn more about oral cancer surgery.

 Oral pathology refers to the diagnosis and study of problems that affect your oral and maxillofacial region.
 The goal of oral pathology is to cure oral diseases with causes that are not initially apparent.
 Once we determine the exact causes of a problem, we can develop a more precise treatment plan.
 Learn more about oral pathology.

 Schedule Your Appointment

-If you would like to learn more about our surgical procedures, call (512) 838-3118, and schedule your appointment today!
+If you would like to learn more about our surgical procedures, call (512) 351-7653, and schedule your appointment today!